 If an arrow points to the place between items, that is where the moved item will be placed.

-If and arrow appears in front of a menu item, then the moved item will become a child of the item to which the arrow points.
+If an arrow appears in front of a menu item, then the moved item will become a child of the item to which the arrow points.

-In the left panel, click a menu item that is going to be a parent for the menu item that you create.
+In the left panel, click a menu item that will be a parent for the menu item you create.